Charlotte Spurkeland: Youth politics

-She served as a deputy representative to the Parliament of Norway from Hordaland during the term 2013–2017.
-In total she met during 150 days of parliamentary session.
-Hailing from Bergen, she has been a member of Bergen city council and worked her dayjob for the Conservative caucus in the council.
-She has chaired the Conservative Students in Norway and is a central board member of the Norwegian Young Conservatives.
+She has chaired the Conservative Students in Norway and was a central board member of the Norwegian Young Conservatives.
 She has also been involved in student politics at the University of Bergen, where she has studied law.
-Internationally she is the current Chairman of the International Young Democrat Union and has been a co-chair for the permanent working group on Policies for Europe in the European Democrat Students.
+Internationally she was the Chairman of the International Young Democrat Union from 2014 to 2015 and has been a co-chair for the permanent working group on Policies for Europe in the European Democrat Students.